PoCInnovation/Pool2023/Software/day02/2 - ORM/Typescript/README.md

 - delete
 - link an artist to a music
 - remove an artist from a music

+You can also write your own tests based on the ones we gave you for the previous steps to make sure everything works as intended 👍

 > Don't forget to handle errors 😃